amitfrish/scBio/README.md

 ### Inputs
 #### CPM has four mandetory inputs:

 SCData - A matrix containing the single-cell RNA-seq data.
 Each row corresponds to a certain gene and each column to a certain cell.
+Importantly, CPM relies on many iterative processes and therefore might take a long running time.
+For extremely large single cell datasets, we suggest to use only a portion of the data, using random sampling of the cells.

 SCLabels - A vector containing the labels of each of the cells.